postkevone/chromebook-anki/README.md

 # chromebook-anki
-Install the latest version of Anki on arm64 Chromebooks (Tested on Lenovo Duet)
+Install the latest version of Anki on arm64 Chromebooks (Tested on Lenovo Duet with Anki 2.1.54)

 ```